ZIORWebDev/zior-elementor-addon/readme.txt

 = Default settings =

-When activated, the following widget will be added "Posts Filter", "ZR Slides".
-It will also add field "Load Result via Ajax" and "Load Result via Ajax" to the existing search form widget.
+When activated, the following widgets will be added "Posts Filter", "ZR Slides".
+It will also add fields "Load Result via Ajax" and "Load Result via Ajax" options to the search form widget.

 == Screenshots ==